ppierrep/korefleet/README.md

 # korefleet
-Agent using a combinations of rule based and RL based decisions to solve kore-fleet (Kaggle Competition)
+Agent using a combinations of rule based decisions to solve kore-fleet (Kaggle Competition)